SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: SGDE: Secure Generative Data Exchange

 Consider a federated network of $K$ clients, such that each client $k$ is equipped with a private set of data samples such that $\mathcal{D}_k$ = $\{x_1, x_2, \dots, x_{n_k}|x_i \in \mathcal{X}\}$, where $\mathcal{X}$ corresponds to the data domain.
 From now on, we assume to work in a supervised classification setting, but SGDE can be extended to other machine learning tasks.
 In this case, each sample $x_i$ is paired with a class label $y_i$ belonging to a finite set $\mathcal{Y}$.
 Furthermore, we assume each client $k$ to be interested in accessing a larger set of data samples than $\mathcal{D}_k$, and willing to join a federation with other clients with the same intent.

-In this context, we propose SGDE as a secure solution for the federation described above.
-In SGDE, each client, starting from its private dataset $\mathcal{D}_k$, is required to build a set of generators $\mathcal{G}_k$ composed of one data generator $g^y_k$ for each class $y\in\mathcal{Y}$.
+In this context, SGDE is a highly secure solution for the federation described above In SGDE, each client, starting from its private dataset $\mathcal{D}_k$, is required to build a set of generators $\mathcal{G}_k$ composed of one data generator $g^y_k$ for each class $y\in\mathcal{Y}$.
 Then, the set of generators $\mathcal{G}_k$ is collected by the central server and published among the other clients.

 SGDE, as shown in Figure~\ref{fig:sgde_prot}, is articulated in three steps, namely, \emph{Subscribe}, \emph{Push}, and \emph{Pull}:

 \begin{itemize} \item \emph{Subscribe}: client $k$ communicates to the central server its intention to join the protocol.
 The server responds with a set of requirements for the generators.
 These may include specifications regarding synthetic data, the internal structure of the generators, or the minimum level of $(\varepsilon,\delta)$-DP to guarantee. \item \emph{Push}: for each class $y \in \mathcal{Y}$, client $k$ trains a generator $g^y_k:\mathcal{Z}\rightarrow\mathcal{X}$, such that $g^y_k$ is able to synthesize samples $\hat{x}$ corresponding to label $y$, starting from a noise vector $z \in \mathcal{Z} \sim \mathcal{N}(\mathbf{0},\mathbf{\Sigma})$.
 Each $g^y_k$ is collected in a generator set $\mathcal{G}_k$ and sent to the central server, alongside the $(\varepsilon,\delta)$-DP level measured at the end of the training.
 Any other information related to the training procedure that occurred on client $k$ is not required by the server and should remain private. \item \emph{Pull}: client $k$ is granted access to the generators pool stored in the central server, containing generators from different clients.
 Client $k$ may access the parameters, structure, and privacy level of the generators.
 At this point, client $k$ may select which generators to download and start building a synthetic dataset.
 Each generator can be used to sample an unbounded number of synthetic instances and to produce arbitrarily large datasets. \end{itemize}